Hey, I'm Alethea—and I'm a

 Investing in brand photography was one of those things I wish I had done earlier because it gives your brand such a polished look and putting your face everywhere is SO important as a personal brand.
 With that said, it’s also expensive which means it’s worth taking the time to PLAN for.

-You want to consider things like what space you’re going to use (I rented an Airbnb, but Peerspace is a great website to check out for spaces you can rent by the hour).
-You want to put together a mood board or hire a designer to help you determine what vibe you’re going for (I relied heavily on help from my fab website designer when it came to deciding the creative direction for my photoshoot).
-You want to plan out props, outfits, and your shot list.
+Consider things like what space you’re going to use (I rented an Airbnb, but Peerspace is a great website to check out for spaces you can rent by the hour).
+Put together a mood board or hire a designer to help you determine what vibe you’re going for (I relied heavily on help from my fab website designer when it came to deciding the creative direction for my photoshoot).
+Plan out props, outfits, and your shot list.

 And, of course, you want to hire the perfect photographer (I HIGHLY recommend Gracie Wilson).

 If you’re not in a place of planning all of that or brand photography feels out of your budget, go the DIY route!
 Look for a local photographer and offer to do a service exchange with them or have a friend take photos of you.
 While the photos my mom took of me weren’t anything breathtaking, they absolutely did a fine job for the first year I was in business.
 No matter what, take some damn photos and show the world your face and as soon as you can, invest in brand photography.